-Six trends shaping analytics strategy Bookmark has been added
+Six trends shaping analytics strategy has been saved

 Six trends shaping analytics strategy